LunarDevX/fnote/README.md

 - readline
   - Might not work on Mac OS and Windows.

+## Features
+- Simple to use
+- Add note
+  - ad title, tag and note
+  - Date and Id are generated automatically
+- Edit Note
+  - Edit title, tag and note

 ## Motivation
 The final task from NCLabs' Python Developer Career Course to show all my learned skills.